OscarGamst/restapi/README.md

 ```

 For this project I have chosen to do testing and documentation with Postman,
-but for ease I have added Swagger UI to make it easier for others to test the API.
+but for ease I will add Swagger UI to make it easier for others to test the API.
 To test and access:
 - Swagger UI: http://localhost:8080/swagger-ui.html
 - OpenAPI JSON: http://localhost:8080/v3/api-docs